New Fire Safety Requirements for Building Owners

 Posting Requirements.
 (409.3)

-(c) A sign or sticker shall be affixed at the main point of entry to the Apartment House, or at such other location that the Fire Marshal approves in writing, that contains the phone number of the owner, property manager, or other person who can give the Fire Marshal or other building inspector prompt access to the building to conduct safety inspections.
+(a) A sign or sticker shall be affixed at the main point of entry to the Apartment House, or at such other location that the Fire Marshal approves in writing, that contains the phone number of the owner, property manager, or other person who can give the Fire Department or other building inspector prompt access to the building to conduct safety inspections.

-The Chief of the San Francisco Fire Department or his or her designee may assess and collect administrative penalties from the owner for any violation of this Section 409 in accordance with Administrative Code Chapter 100, "Procedures Governing the Imposition of Administrative Fines," as may be amended from time to time.
+(b) Where a violation has not been corrected after 30 days from the date of issuance of a warning, the Fire Chief may assess and collect administrative penalties from the owner for any violation of Section 409 in accordance with Administrative Code Chapter 100, "Procedures Governing the Imposition of Administrative Fines," as may be amended from time to time.
 Chapter 100, which is incorporated herein in its entirety, shall govern the amount of fees and the procedures for imposition, enforcement, collection, and administrative review of administrative citations.
-Each day a violation of one of the aforementioned sections occurs shall constitute a separate violation of that section.
+Each violation of a provision of Section 409 shall constitute a separate violation for purposes of Chapter 100.

 SMOKE ALARM INFORMATION DISCLOSURE